waynen12/Tracker_Project/README.md

 # SatisfactoryExcelPY
+WORK IN PROGRESS
-PY formula to analyse Satisfactory Parts Data
+=PY Excel formula to analyse Satisfactory parts data and produce a dependency tree.